 North Dakota County Rents & Prices Annual Survey

-Beginning in 2013, the annual County Rents & Values results will be available on the North Dakota Department of Trust Lands website.
-This is the same survey done by the North Dakota Agricultural Statistics Service in previous years.
+The annual County Rents & Values Survey results have been available on the North Dakota Department of Trust Lands website since 2013.

 - County Rents and Values Survey Land Type Definitions